mdn/dex/README.md

 ## Quickstart

-Development on `yari` involves updating the machinery that renders MDN content or improving the structure and styling of the MDN UI (e.g. the styling of the header).
+Development on `dex` involves updating the machinery that renders MDN content or improving the structure and styling of the MDN UI (e.g. the styling of the header).
 If you are more interested in contributing to the MDN content, you should check out the [content](https://github.com/mdn/content) repo README instead.

-Before you can start working with Yari, you need to:
+Before you can start working with Dex, you need to:

 <!-- Peterbe, Feb 2021: There appears to be a bug in Prettier for .md files
     that forces in a second (extra) whitespace after the `1.` here.